portis-project/gitcoin-grow-ethereum-hackathon/README.md

 1. [UX Guidelines](https://docs.portis.io/#/ux-guidelines) - Building on the blockchain raises new and interesting UX and technical challenges.
 We put together a list of what we believe to be best practices when building DApps designed to be human-friendly.
 1. [White Paper](https://www.portis.io/whitepaper) - Wonder how our E2E works?
 Let's get technical!

+# We ❤️ Feedback
+Missing features you'd like to see in Portis?
+Have any suggestions for improvement?
+We want to know!
+Please post your feedback here: [https://portis.hellonext.co/](https://portis.hellonext.co/).

 # Need Help?
 Get in Touch